shikokuchuo/mirai/README.md

 The current implementation is low-level and ensures tasks are evenly-distributed amongst daemons but does not actively manage a task queue.
-This robust and resource-light approach is particularly well-suited to a set of similar-length tasks, or where the number of tasks executed does not exceed the number of available daemons at any one time.
+This robust and resource-light approach is particularly well-suited to working with similar-length tasks, or where the number of tasks does not exceed the number of available daemons at any one time.

 Set the number of daemons to zero again to revert to the default behaviour of creating a new background process for each ‘mirai’ request.